-- > All snacks must be store-packaged in individual servings. - Please check with your child's classroom teacher for any classroom-specific restrictions to allowable snack options (i.e.: nuts, etc.).
+- > All snacks must be store-packaged in individual servings. - Please check with your child's classroom teacher for any classroom-specific restrictions to allowable snack options (i.e. nuts, etc.). - Water bottles are allowed during the school day.
+Students are asked to refill them during passing periods to minimize classroom disruption.